 function[ber]= QAM_fading(n_bits, M, EbNodB)

-The bit error rates of the four modulation schemes 4-QAM, 16-QAM, 64-QAM and 256-QAM are shown in the figure below.
+The bit error rates of four modulation schemes 4-QAM, 16-QAM, 64-QAM and 256-QAM are shown in the figure above.
 All modulation schemes use Gray coding which gives a few dB of margin in the BER performance.
 As with the AWGN case each additional bit per symbol requires about 1.5-2 dB in signal to ratio to achieve the same BER.

 Although not shown here similar behavior is observed for higher order modulation schemes such as 1024-QAM and 4096-QAM (the gap in the signal to noise ratio for the same BER is increased to about 5dB).